jeehaepark/juju/README.md

 stop server

 run all tests
-    npm test
+    ``` npm test ```

 run a specific test
-    jasmine spec/server/path/to/your/test.js
+    ``` jasmine spec/server/path/to/your/test.js ```

 =======================================
 ## API Keys
--put them in the .env file
+- put them in the .env file

--this line goes in any file you are trying to require an api key in require('dotenv').config()
+- this line goes in any file you are trying to require an api key in require('dotenv').config()
--if you add an api key, add the name of the key variable (but not the key itself) to the dotEnvTemplate file so everyone can see which APIs we are playing with
+- if you add an api key, add the name of the key variable (but not the key itself) to the dotEnvTemplate file so everyone can see which APIs we are playing with
 -add the api key/secret to the slack channel

 =======